Billa (1980 film): Plot

 Meanwhile, as Rajappa learns more and more about Billa through the discovery of his diary and Radha's help, he announces to his colleagues that his memory is back.
 Celebrations ensue, as "Billa" announces his return to the underworld, but things take a drastic turn when the police raid the celebrations, acting upon Rajappa's information.
 Rajappa's only witness to his true identity, Alexander, dies in the crossfire and Rajappa is arrested.

 Tangled in a web of confusion when the police refused to believe that he is Rajappa, whereas his underworld gang realise that he is indeed not Billa, Rajappa becomes not only hated by the police, but also by Billa's right-hand and the rest of his gang.
 To add to Rajappa's woes, Billa's diary, which he had handed over to Alexander – his last hope of proving his innocence – is stolen by JJ in an attempt to track down his lost children, without realising that only Rajappa can reunite them.
 Rajappa escapes from the police and the underworld with Radha's help, but struggles to prove his identity and innocence.

 Rajappa eventually discovers that the interpol officer Gokulnath is Jagdish, the real underworld crime boss who had killed Alexander, and after a long fight against Jagdish's men, Radha ends up getting the diary and one of the gangster's snatches it and burns it.
 It is later revealed that the diary which was burnt was, in fact, the fake diary and Rajappa had the real one to trick Jagdish.
-He gives the proof to the police and cleared of all charges against him, Jagdish is arrested, and Rajappa returns to his old life.
+He gives the evidence to the police and is cleared of all charges against him.
+Jagdish is arrested, and Rajappa returns to his old life.